Skip to main content

 Audit Logs

 DriftWise logs security-relevant mutations to an audit trail.
 Every action that creates, deletes, or modifies credentials, memberships, or configuration is recorded with the actor, org, and timestamp.
+For endpoint shapes, see the audit tag of the API reference.

 The log is tamper-evident: each row references the SHA-256 of its predecessor inside a per-org hash chain, and the database row-level-security policy forbids UPDATE or DELETE from the application role.
 Owners, admins, and their API keys can independently verify the chain on demand — see Verify your chain below.